14Richa/testRepo/scripts/README.md

  This project aims to automate maintaining the Maintainers.yaml file which contains the list of maintainers and TSC members of AsyncAPI.
 The tasks involve implementing workflows to automatically update the member's list based on changes in other files, inviting new maintainers and TSC members, updating the Emeritus.yaml file when someone is removed, and aggregating helpful information in the Maintainers.yaml file.
 These automation and improvements will make it easier to manage the maintainers and TSC members of AsyncAPI.

 The first graph outlines the steps to automate the updating of Maintainers.yaml.
-This involves migrating to YAML, updating the website code to handle YAML format, automating the updation of Maintainers.yaml, creating a validation workflow to block pull requests if records are added/removed by humans, creating update-maintainers workflow, allowing humans to update social info and TSC member property, and creating an aggregation workflow to provide information on the number of TSC members, per company information, and the number of members that can be added by each company.
+This involves migrating to YAML, updating the website code to handle YAML format, automating the updation of Maintainers.yaml, creating a validation workflow to block pull requests if records are added/removed by humans, creating a update-maintainers workflow, allowing humans to update social info and TSC member property, and creating an aggregation workflow to provide information on the number of TSC members, per company information, and the number of members that can be added by each company.

 ```mermaid